 “Beginning the first night of the cruise, I got a minibar charge,” he says.
 “It then happened twice again during the course of the nine days.
 OK, no big deal, it happens in hotels where they are trying to tempt you with goodies in their room.
-Only problem was, our cabin had no minibar and nothing for sale.”
+The only problem was, our cabin had no minibar and nothing for sale.”

-“On three separate occasions, I brought this to their attention on the ship and they removed the charges,” he says.
+“On three separate occasions, I brought this to their attention on the ship, and they removed the charges,” he says.
 “One agent, who didn’t seem to understand, kept asking me, ‘So you didn’t use anything from the minibar?’
 On those three occasions, I offered to meet someone from the ship in my cabin to show them that there is no minibar.
 Each time they said that wouldn’t be necessary.”

 After the third incident, Hoagland called the ship’s revenue manager, who quickly removed the charge.

 “I asked her how I could be charged for items that were not even in my cabin and she speculated that the attendant must have keyed in the wrong cabin number,” he says.

 Three mysterious minibar charges on this cruise

 Wait, three times?
 That just doesn’t add up.